UST-MICO/docs/kubernetes/knative.md

 For a Source-to-Image workflow only Knative Build is required (Knative Serving is not required to create and run builds).

 How to create a Kubernetes cluster is described in [Azure Kubernetes Service](./azure.md).
 Consider to use a less expensive VM than *Standard_DS3_v2* for this example (e.g. *Standard_B2s*).
 Note that we only want to install Knative Build (not the full Knative system).
+Istio is not required to run Knative Build.

-After installing Istio and Knative Build, we are ready to create and run a `Build`.
+After installing Knative Build, we are ready to create and run a `Build`.

 How a simple `Build` can be created and be executed is written down in [Creating a simple Knative Build](https://github.com/knative/docs/blob/master/build/creating-builds.md).